Glenboig: Glenboig today

 In recent years the village has grown, with the addition of two new Redrow and Barrat housing estates in the early to mid part of the 2000s.
-The village used to have two pubs - 'The Big Shop' and 'The Village Inn' formerly known as 'The Garnqueen' (after the neighbouring Loch) but colloquially among locals known as 'The Wee Shop' which closed circa 2009, and subsequently, became derelict.

-Glenboig also has a post office, hair salon, beauty salon, newsagents, a Chinese food takeaway, Indian food takeaway, a fish and chip shop, and a Londis store.

-Within the community there are many small businesses including a flower arrangers, architectural design service and mortgage brokers and professional tree surgeons.

 In 2015, a new road was authorised between Glenboig and Gartcosh on the other side of the M73 motorway, as part of a 'community growth area' expansion involving new business units (alongside the existing Police Scotland Scottish Crime Campus facility) and 3000 houses across the development zone, also encompassing land near the village of Mount Ellen north of Gartcosh.

 In 2021, work begun on a new housing development site called Meadowside.

+Within the community there are many small businesses including a flower arrangers, architectural design service and mortgage brokers and professional tree surgeons.
+Glenboig also has a post office, hair salon, beauty salon, newsagents, retail and food options.